Who are the best players in the NBA?

 - two 28-and-under, two-way players, at any position

 This foundation avoids the absurdity of ranking player-by-player.
 I am not attempting to argue whether Damian Lillard is better than Rudy Gobert, nor am I attempting to separate fringe player No. 487 from No. 488.
-That would be insane, albeit a certain click-driver during a quiet part of the NBA calendar.
+That would be an exercise in frustration, albeit a popular feature during a quiet part of the NBA calendar.

 Other rules shaping the NBA 2K20 roster remix: